d0n601/CSUS-CSC154/Project/README.md

 ### Linux Payload

-The following code is what we've developed thus far to infect Linux machines upon plugin.
+The following code is what we've developed to infect Linux machines upon plugin.

 ```c
 #include "DigiKeyboard.h"